zubairabid/zubairabid.github.io/_posts/2021-08-22-homerow_interception_1.md

 but holding it returns `Alt` (or any other key -- how you configure it is up to you).
 Accordingly, the four modifiers are assigned some combination of `a`, `s`, `d`, and `f`.
-This is mirrored to the other side on `j`, `k`, `l`, `;` to ensure that all keys are available to enter (if you wanted to enter `Shift+d` and the only key for `Shift` was hold+`d`, that would only be possible if another key was also able to shift).
+This is mirrored to the other side on `j`, `k`, `l`, `;` to ensure that all keys are available at all times.
 It has (in my limited testing) significant ergonomic benefits.
 However, this configuration is usually done using keyboard firmware known as QMK, which does not run on many cheap mass-produced boards -- like the ones I have (for now).